kksgandhi/personal_site/Dunbar's layers.md

-People tend to have 150 friendships, including 50 good friendships, 15 best friendships, and 5 intimate friendships.
+People tend to have 150 acquaintanceships, including 50 friendships, 15 good friendships, and 5 best friendships.

 [[friendships|forming friendships]]